dxjoshi/java_interview_prep/resources/java/notes.md

             ThreadPoolExecutor threadPoolExecutorThree = new ThreadPoolExecutor(2, 10 , 60, TimeUnit.SECONDS, new ArrayBlockingQueue<>(20), Executors.defaultThreadFactory());
             ThreadPoolExecutor threadPoolExecutorFour = new ThreadPoolExecutor(2, 10 , 60, TimeUnit.SECONDS, new ArrayBlockingQueue<>(20));

+### Fork Join F/W

+1. **Fork** - Recursively breaking the task into smaller independent subtasks until they are simple enough to be executed asynchronously.
+2. **Join** - Results of all subtasks are recursively joined into a single result, or in the case of a task which returns void, the program simply waits until every subtask is executed.
+3. ForkJoinTask is the base type for tasks executed inside ForkJoinPool.
+In practice, one of its two subclasses should be extended: the RecursiveAction for void tasks and the RecursiveTask<V> for tasks that return a value.

+        Result solve(Problem problem) {
+            if (problem is small)
+                directly solve problem
+            else {
+                split problem into independent parts
+                fork new subtasks to solve each part join all subtasks
+                compose result from subresults
+            }
+        }

 ### ForkJoinPool

 1. ForkJoinPool differs from other ExecutorService due to work-stealing: all threads in the pool attempt to find and execute tasks submitted to the pool and/or created by other active tasks (eventually blocking waiting for work if none exist).
 Simply put - free threads try to “steal” work from deques of busy threads.